uxgu/work/README.md

-# work-tank
+# work
-general and tests
+general and testing
 trying to get some light of this chaos